lpsinger/userguide/index.rst

 .. warning::
    Some technical details of LIGO/Virgo public alerts may change before the start of Observing Run 3 (O3) in 2019.
-In particular, details of the alert format and the :term:`GraceDb` public portal may evolve.
+In particular, details of the alert format and the :term:`GraceDB` public portal may evolve.
 Please check this document regularly for announcements and updates.

 Three sites (:term:`LHO`, :term:`LLO`, :term:`Virgo`) together form a global